Hip Physical Therapists

 - Yoga-like exercises

 The Goals of Physical Therapy Hip Exercises

 Gentle hip movement and stretching help to lubricate the hip joint while nourishing the surfaces of the joint.
 Physical therapy exercises help maintain or enhance your range of motion in your hip flexors.
-The good news is that as little as ten minutes of stretching a day can make a huge difference in your mobility, flexibility and pain reduction.
+The good news is that as little as ten minutes of stretching a day can make a huge difference in your mobility, flexibility, and pain reduction.

 Your physical therapist combines the most effective forms of medication, passive and active treatments, and education to get you back on the road to the life and activities you enjoy most.

 As appropriate, lifestyle modifications — such as wearing proper footwear to support and strengthen your hip — are recommended to help.
-If you’ve had surgery and you’re still suffering with hip pain, check with your doctor about physical therapy techniques to rehabilitate your hip.
+If you’ve had surgery and you’re still suffering from hip pain, check with your doctor about physical therapy techniques to rehabilitate your hip.
 Contact TRI PT to get out of pain today.